MilkaLichtblau/fairness_measures/docs/Pages/Ranking.md

 fairness algorithms have provided various possible ranking algorithms.
 We cite a few examples here.

+##FairSearch: An Open-source Library for Affirmative Actions in Search

 ## Fair Top-k Ranking Algorithm
 Zehlike et al provided an algorithmic solution to the Fair Top-k Ranking problem over a single binary type attribute.
 With respect to the group fairness criteria, they provided